 How does it work?

-Let's say you have $25,000 in three different debts totalling $75,000 of debt.
+Let’s say you have $25,000 in three different debts, totalling $75,000.
 Each debt vehicle has a different interest rate with three different annual payment values paid to separate sources.

 Your Home Equity Line of Credit has an interest rate of 2.95%, resulting in an annual interest payment of $737.5.
 Your unsecured line of credit has an interest rate of 8%, equaling an annual interest payment of $2,000.
 And finally, your Credit Card has an interest rate of 20%, resulting in an annual interest payment of $5,000.
 These three payments would result in an annual interest payment of $7,737.5 without debt consolidation.